What is Secure DNS and Why Do I Need it?

 - Inability to distinguish between good and bad requests.

-Internal DNS servers will return information to any device that asks for it.
-Remember how Dynamic DNS ensures your DNS server host tables include IP information for every asset connected to your network?
+Internal servers will return information to any device that asks for it.
+Remember how Dynamic DNS ensures your server host tables include IP information for every asset connected to your network?
 This makes them a good source of information for attackers when carrying out internal reconnaissance.

 - DNS poisoning.

-If an attacker can access your network’s internal DNS server, they can ‘poison’ the host tables with malicious entries.
+If an attacker can access your network’s internal server, they can ‘poison’ the host tables with malicious entries.
 Now, when a user tries to connect to a website or asset, their connection can be sent somewhere else entirely, such as a malicious online download or inappropriate website.

 - DNS tunneling.